itaifish/NCTRC-Check-In-App/README.md

    7. Test Run

 3. Running
+   1. Backend
-   1. Whenever you make a code change, you can rebuild with `mvn clean install`
+      - Whenever you make a code change, you can rebuild with `mvn clean install`
-   2. After that finishes, `./run.sh` should start up the server no problem
+      - After that finishes, `./run.sh` should start up the server no problem

+   2. Frontend
+      - navigate to the frontend folder of the cloned repo
+      - run `npm start` to start your react-native project
+      - the expo client will give instructions that you can follow depending on where you would like to run your app (i.e. browser, phone, etc.)

 4. Warranty

 ## Testing